The Pristine Inner Galaxy Survey (PIGS) V: a chemo-dynamical investigation of the early assembly of the Milky Way with

 \section{Chemical abundances analysis}

-The spectral coverage of the GRACES spectrograph enables estimates of the abundances of Fe-peak (Fe, Cr, Ni), $\alpha-$ (Mg, Ca, Ti), Odd-Z (Na, K, Sc), and neutron-capture process (Ba) elements.
-In addition, abundances of other elements might be measured if they are highly enhanced, \eg O and Eu.
-In this work, we do not report upper limits on the chemical abundances, since the one we measure are not informative, \ie too high.
+The spectral coverage of the GRACES spectrograph enables estimates of the abundances of Fe-peak (Fe, Cr, Ni), $\alpha-$ (Mg, Ca, Ti), odd-Z (Na, K, Sc), and neutron-capture process (Ba) elements.
+In addition, some intrinsically weak lines (\eg O\ione{} 7770 \AA{} and Eu\ii{} 6645 \AA) are in the spectral region covered by our GRACES spectra; however, these lines are detectable only if the stars are highly enhanced in the element \citep[][]{Kielty21}.

 Chemical abundances in both LTE and NLTE analysis are provided as a machine-readable table in the Supplementary material.